Excellence in Plastic Surgery

 Example of both a wide nasal base and wide nasal bridge

-Treatment of the Wide Nasal Bones
+Treatment of Wide Nasal Bones

 Narrowing the nasal base requires an osteotomy “breaking the bones,” where the nasal bones meet the facial bones (maxillary bones).
 This is done with a sharp osteotome and is done through a very small incision inside the nose.
 I know this sounds very painful but in reality it is not at all.
 I perform osteotomies in the vast majority of my rhinoplasties to either narrow or reshape the bones.

 How to narrow a wide nasal base.
-The red line represents fracture line.
+The red line represents fracture line

 The above picture to the left shows how to narrow a wide nasal base.
 The red lines represent the fracture line that is created by a sharp osteotome.
 The osteotome usually is inserted through the nostril and leaves no incisions.
 The bones are fractured in a very exact fashion.